The DeFi’s Promise to The Future of Finance

 The 2008 crisis, primarily due to the poor fiscal policy by the regulators and financial institutions, resulted in the emergence of decentralization and new economic models and eventually led to the re-birth of cryptocurrency.

 The trustlessness, transparency, and efficiency of cryptocurrencies led to their popularity over the years.
 The rise of cryptocurrencies has ushered in a new era of financial movement that operates outside the shackles of centralized authorities and governments.
+One of the critical outcomes of this shift is DeFi, which promises to become the future of finance!

 This post discusses DeFi, how decentralized finance works, its promises, and the role it will play in the future of Finance.
 Let’s dive in!